Using Ransomware

 -

-Specify the process set to be excluded from monitoring, and the action taken on all other processes that attempt to access the sensitive data.
+You must specify the action taken on all other processes that attempt to access the sensitive data.

 -